 Dress code: Lounge suit/business dress

-Venue and parking information are available by following the link https://conferences.bham.ac.uk/visiting-us/the-bramall/
+Venue and parking information are available by following the link https://conferences.bham.ac.uk/finding-us/the-bramall/

-Travel information are available by following the link https://conferences.bham.ac.uk/accommodation/find-us/
+Travel information are available by following the link https://conferences.bham.ac.uk/accommodation/

 For other information or if you need an invoice please contact Delia Mertoiu.